Frequently Asked Questions

 - What is the amount I would be reimbursed for an out-of-network therapy session?

-If you decide seek insurance reimbursement, I will give you a monthly statement to submit.
 Insurance companies require a diagnosis in order to process your request for reimbursement.
-They do not cover all of the concerns that may bring a person to therapy, or all of the services therapists typically provide.
+They do not cover all of the concerns that may bring a person to therapy or all of the services psychologists typically provide.
 For example, phone consults are not typically covered.